-These prime areas are those most essential for your child's healthy development and future learning.
+These prime areas underpin everything in the early years and are those most essential for your child's healthy development and future learning.

-As children grow, the prime areas will help them to develop skills in 4 specific areas.
+As children grow, the prime areas will strengthen and help them to develop skills in 4 specific areas.
 These are: